mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 See [Token Balances](#token-balances)

+### Configuring SLP provider and endpoints

+You can switch between the default SLPDB and experimental Graph Search++ SLP providers by changing the static property `Wallet.slp.defaultProvider`.
+Valid values are `slpdb` and `gspp`.
+All other values will be not recognized and will default to SLPDB provider.
+The changes to this property will take effect globally next time you create a new wallet.
+If you want to change the provider for a single wallet only, you can do `wallet.slp.setProvider(...)`.

+You can change SLP provider data source and event source endpoints by changing static properties `SlpDbProvider.defaultServers` and `GsppProvider.defaultServers`.
+The changes will take effect globally next time you create a new wallet.
+If you want to change the endpoints for a single wallet only, you can do `wallet.slp.provider.servers = ...`.

 ## TestNet faucet

 You can have some TestNet satoshi or SLP tokens for your convenience.
 Visit our ~~faucet~~ refilling station at [https://rest-unstable.mainnet.cash/faucet.html](https://rest-unstable.mainnet.cash/faucet.html)